Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Problem Formulation

-The Koopman-based identification \cite{mauroy2019koopman} lifts the original state-space described by the nonlinear dynamics \eqref{eq:13} to a space of (infinite-dimensional) observables under which the system's flow along its trajectories is described by a linear operator.
-Let consider real-valued observables elements $\xi_i: \mathbf{M} \to \mathbb{R}$, which are elements of an infinite-dimensional Hilbert space.
-Generally, the Hilbert space is provided by the Lebasque-square integrable functions on $\mathbf{M}$.
-Based on Assumption \ref{Assm:1}, the dynamics $F(x)$ and $G(x)$ are smooth.
-The Koopman operator $\psi_t$ is an infinite-dimensional linear operator that acts on the stack of observables vector $\xi$ as \cite{bevanda2021koopman}
+{The key step in obtaining a linear structured version of a nonlinear dynamical system \eqref{eq:13} is a lifting of the state-space \citep{mauroy2019koopman,drmavc2021identification} to a higher-dimensional space, where its evolution is approximately linear.
+Let us consider real-valued observables elements $\xi_i$, which are elements of an infinite-dimensional Hilbert space.
+Generally, the Hilbert space is provided by the Lebasque-square integrable functions.
+In this study, it is our aim to identify the nonlinear vector fields ${ F}(.)$ and ${ G}(.)$ based on stream of data generated by the control dynamical system and find a continuous-time dynamical system of the form \citep{huang2020data,brunton2016koopman,korda2018linear}

-which evolve linearly in time.
-To approximate a finite-dimensional Koopman based model, a finite set of observables is considered as ${\cal C}: = \left\{ {{\xi _1}(x),{\xi _2}(x), \ldots,{\xi _N}(x)} \right\}$ to choose from.
-A smaller subset of these observables will be selected by the meta learner layer to reduce the dimension of the Koopman operator as well as to avoid selecting corrupted dynamics in the subsequent sections.
-A library of observables is defined next.